 Egg Yolk - Adding the egg yolk helps with the structure of the cookie.

 Xanthan Gum - Optional.
 I added it to ensure the cookies have a sturdy texture.

-Blend the butter, egg yolk, vanilla extract and powdered sweetener for about 1 minute until smooth, fluffy and airy.
+Blend the butter, egg yolk, vanilla extract and powdered sweetener until smooth, fluffy and airy.

 You can use a bowl and hand mixer here, or a food processor like I did.
 If the butter is nice and soft, it's even possible to simply use a fork.

 Combine almond flour and xanthan gum, add to the butter mix and blend until combined.

 Fill the low carb cookie dough into a piping bag and pipe onto a baking sheet lined with parchment paper.

 Important!
 Don't pipe the cookies too flat or they may become fragile.
 Also, leave space between the cookies as they will spread a little.

 Bake for 10-12 minutes or until lightly browned on the ridges.